 For those visitors to Iceland who are also fans of the HBO series Game of Thrones, the country has an extra reason for you to visit.
 Iceland was the filming location for many of the epic TV series scenes, especially those that required snow and ice, such as north of the Wall.

-Many of these filming locations are easy to access as they lie close to the Ring Road.
+Many filming locations are easy to access as they lie close to the Ring Road.
 These are popular spots often visited by tourists for non-Game of Thrones reasons.
 Some other locations, though, are not as easy to access.
 Some, like those filmed on glaciers or those that can be accessed only by using F-roads, are closed in winter and require a 4×4 to get close to them.

 We have created a handy Google Map with all Game of Thrones filming locations to help you locate them.
 You can find it here: